-If you're a reporter with questions for or about the Office of Behavioral Health (OBH), the Mental Health Institutes, or any of our programs, contact:
+If you're a reporter with questions for or about the Office of Civil and Forensic Mental Health), the Mental Health Hospitals, or any of our programs, contact:

 - Fact sheets

-- Office of Behavioral Health Fact Sheet.
-Updated March 2021
+- Office of Behavioral Health Fact Sheet, March 2021

 - Senate Bill 16-202 Funding (Increasing access to substance use disorder services.)
 Issued Jan.
 18, 2019

 - Involuntary Transportation Hold.
 (M-0.5).
 Updated May 24, 2018

 - Staffing Challenges, Colorado Mental Health Institute at Pueblo, Updated Jan.
 19, 2018